 Size matters, especially when it comes to a laptop.
 Whereas a bigger display allows for a more expansive and often better viewing experience, it also cuts into the portability factor.
 A laptop’s size often determines the size of the keyboard and trackpad, meaning you’ll likely be cramped when opting for a laptop measuring less than 13 inches.

-That said, it’s best to consider how you’ve used laptops in the past, whether your own or one belonging to someone else.
-A smaller ultrabook may be a viable option for frequent travels, but for those looking for a standard laptop, you’ll probably want to opt for one with a 13.3 or 14-inch screen.
-If you rarely leave your home with your system consider a 15.6-inch model for maximum screen real estate.
+The best way to figure out what you need is to consider how you’ve used laptops in the past.
+A smaller ultrabook may be a viable option for frequent travelers, but for those looking for a standard laptop, you’ll probably want to opt for one with a 13.3- or 14-inch screen.
+If you rarely leave your home with your system, consider a 15.6-inch model for maximum screen real estate.

 Becoming obsessed with one specification

-Likewise, don’t become obsessed with battery life, or resolution, or processor speed.
+Likewise, don’t become obsessed with battery life, resolution, processor speed.
 If you’re on a budget, and most people are, you’ll need to learn to balance a variety of hardware.
-A jack-of-all-trades notebook is often better than one that’s lackluster in several areas, but excels in just one.
+Make sure the laptop you want has the features and hardware you need, anything else that comes in under budget is just a bonus.

-Buying a laptop is complex, but you can find the tools you need to be successful.
-Our reviews here at Digital Trends are a good start.
-We’ll walk you through every feature of a notebook and how it performed in our hands-on testing, from display quality to performance.
+Buying a laptop is complex, but if you do so with care, you should land yourself a great piece of kit.
+Our reviews here at Digital Trends are a good start, where we walk you through every feature of a notebook and how it performed in our hands-on testing, from display quality to performance.
 We take an in-depth look and evaluate every laptop we receive, including everything from the user interface and the display to performance and overall design.
-Remember that you have options.
-You’re not required to buy that 17.3-inch laptop your local retailer is selling for a song.
-Hunt around the Internet a bit and you’re almost certain to find a similar price on something more suitably sized.
-The wrong laptop is never a good deal, no matter how appealing the price.